Skip to Main Content

 Program Educational Objectives

-• Graduates will be successful in mining engineering or other professions.
+• Graduates will ethically and professionally practice mining engineering or other professions

 Program Admissions Requirements

-• High school students seeking a degree in mining engineering should complete as many courses as possible in Mathematics, English, Physics, Chemistry, and Mechanical Drawing.
+• High school students seeking a degree in mining engineering should complete as many courses as possible in Mathematics, English, Physics, and Chemistry.

 • Entering freshmen normally begin their first year with Calculus and Chemistry.
 Deviation from this pattern usually increases the time required to complete the suggested four-year program.